tashobi02/Obi_CP_Snippets/README.md

 # **Competitive Programming and Data Structures & Algorithms (DSA) Snippets**

-Welcome to the **CP & DSA Snippets** repository! 🎯 Your one-stop hub for optimized, reusable, and well-documented code snippets to make your competitive programming journey smoother and more efficient.
+Welcome to the **CP & DSA Snippets** repository! 🎯 Your one-stop hub for optimized, reusable, and well-documented code snippets to make your competitive programming and problem solving journey smoother and more efficient.

 ---